 Each visit to the WESC Foundation and the eye hospital will take about an hour.
-We can repay some of your travel expenses up to a maximum of £30 for each visit.

 When I have finished, then what?

 The computer game won't be finished when the study is over so we would ask you to return your copy of the game.